National Center for Health Research: Updated November 15th, 2022

 - Monitor your symptoms and temperature

-If you were not tested for COVID-19, you should follow those steps until at least one week has passed since you first noticed symptoms or your fever goes away for 3 full days without fever-reducing medicine.
-If you have been diagnosed with COVID-19 based on test results, you should follow these steps until you have 2 negative test results taken 24-hours apart, your fever goes away without fever-reducing medicine, and your symptoms improve.
+If you were not tested for COVID-19, you should follow those steps until at least one or two weeks have passed since you first noticed symptoms or your fever or other symptoms go away for 3 full days without medicine.
+If you have been diagnosed with COVID-19 based on test results, you should follow those same steps until you have 2 negative test results taken 24-hours apart, and your symptoms improve.

 What if my cancer treatment is delayed?